The Month That Was in Baseball: May 2021

 It’s the first time that no-hitters have been dealt on back-to-back days since 1969.
 It’s the first no-no by a Yankees pitcher since David Cone pitched a perfect game in 1999.
 It’s the fourth in May alone, tying June 1990 for the most in a calendar month.
 And for the first time in any season, three teams have been no-hit twice: The Rangers, Indians and Mariners.

 The most no-hitters thrown in an entire season, post-1900, is seven.
 Only one more needs to be tossed this season to tie that mark.
-It’s only May 19.
+Note the date; it’s only May 19.

 Kluber’s no-no is the third by a pitcher against a team he played for the previous season.
 The other two are the Red Sox’ Ray Caldwell in 1919 against the Yankees, and the Phillies’ Terry Mulholland in 1990 against the Giants.

-A little viral rest apparently did Fernando Tatis Jr. some good.
+A little viral rest apparently does Fernando Tatis Jr. some good.
 In his first game back in action for the Padres since testing positive for COVID-19 10 days earlier, the flashy shortstop goes 4-for-4 with two doubles, a home run and a stolen base to help San Diego to a 3-0 home win over the Rockies.
 Joe Musgrove, who threw the other no-hitter against the Rangers on April 9, shuts down Colorado for seven innings, allowing just two hits while striking out 11.
 It’s the seventh time this season that the Rockies have been blanked; the team record is 13, from their inaugural 1993 season.
-It’s only May 19.
+Again, note the date; it’s only May 19.

 Chris Davis’ season is over before it really ever began.
 The beleaguered (but well paid) Orioles bopper, who’s horribly struggled over the past three years, has been declared out for the season after undergoing hip surgery.
 Davis had all of two at-bats in spring training before feeling the pain.
 Speaking of pain—the financial kind—the Orioles still owe him $23 million in 2022, wrapping up a seven-year contract that will go down as one of the biggest wastes of payroll dollars in major league history.